SquareSR/Red-Race-Route-3/README.md

 **Rocket w/Arbok:**
 - Thrash x2-3

-> If under 90 HP and Parlyzed: Menu + use Slot 5 - Parlyz Heal before the next fight.
+> If under 90 HP and Parlyzed: Menu + use **Parlyz Heal** Slot 5 before the next fight.
-> 90+ HP and Paralyzed: delay using Para Heal until in the next fight.
+> otherwise: delay using Para Heal until in the next fight.

 Get the Card Key